 The School at Open Space offers professional dance training and fosters artistic development through collaboration, inclusiveness and performance.
-Current classes are designed for students 4-19 years of age with previous dance experience.
+Current classes are designed for students 3-19 years of age.

-Franco Nieto, Charlene Hannibal, Maeve Dougal, and David Nokovic founded Open Space on the principles of cooperation, communication and celebration.
+Franco Nieto, Charlene Hannibal, and Maeve Dougal founded Open Space on the principles of cooperation, communication and celebration.
 Our shared vision was to create an “Open Space” for dancers, artists and movement enthusiasts in Portland, Oregon.
-The School at Open_Space works in partnership with the performing company, faculty and our students along with their families, to offer authentic and nourishing experiences with dance and one another.
+The School at Open Space works in partnership with the performing company, faculty and our students along with their families, to offer authentic and nourishing experiences with dance and one another.

 As an arts education center, we want to honor the quest for new knowledge and authentic experiences.
 We offer regular weekly classes in ballet, pointe, contemporary and jazz technique, with additional weekend workshops in choreography, somatics and hip-hop.
 Through ongoing rehearsals, performances and educational seminars, we aim to bring the lessons learned in the classroom to life through interactive performance experiences.